lubeda/EsphoMaTrix/README.md

 You can use gifs as animation and pngs as static "animations".
 Gif are limited to 8 frames to limit the flash space.

-All other solutions provide icons, especialy lametric has a big database of icons.
-Please check the copyright of the used icons.
+All other solutions provide ready made icons, especialy lametric has a big database of [icons](https://developer.lametric.com/icons).
+Please check the copyright of the used icons you use.
 The amount of icons is limited to 64 in the code and also by the flashspace and the RAM of your board.

-The index of the icons is the order of definition, in the sample "temp" is 1 and garage is 2.
+The index of the icons is the order of definition, in the above sample "temp" is 1 and garage is 2.

-## components
+## esphome component

 ### More stable
 At the moment it is more stable to use a local component to get this running.
 Copy the components subfolder to your esphome folder.
 If needed customize the yaml to your folder structure.